Published · Updated ·

 Modern detectors like Turnitin, GPTZero, and Originality.ai analyze three core signals: perplexity (how surprising word choices are), burstiness (variation in sentence length and structure), and token predictability (how expected the next word is).
 Grammarly's humanizer produces clean, well-structured output, which is exactly the kind of statistically uniform text that detectors flag.
 Making text sound better doesn't mean making it sound human to an algorithm.
 Those are different objectives, and Grammarly optimizes for the wrong one.

-The Perkins et al. (2024) study, published in the International Journal of Educational Technology in Higher Education, found that AI detectors start with a baseline accuracy of just 39.5%.
-But here's what matters: paraphrasing and surface-level humanization (Grammarly's approach) only reduce detection by about 17.4% on average.
-That's nowhere near enough.
-Tools that restructure deeper statistical patterns push bypass rates dramatically higher because they target the actual signals detectors measure, not just the tone and readability.
+The Perkins et al. (2024) study, published in the International Journal for Educational Integrity, found that AI detectors start from a baseline accuracy of about 39.5%, and that basic paraphrasing and surface-level edits drop that accuracy all the way to 17.4%.
+Surface humanization is exactly Grammarly's approach, and it's nowhere near enough.
+Tools that restructure deeper statistical patterns push bypass rates dramatically higher because they target the actual signals detectors measure, not just tone and readability.

 Our benchmark results confirmed this.
 Grammarly's humanizer achieved roughly an 8% pass rate on GPTZero's strict thresholds.
 Against Turnitin?
 Flagged consistently.
 Originality.ai?
 Flagged.
 Copyleaks?
 Flagged.
 The output sounded great.
 It just didn't pass.
 And that's the core problem: Grammarly built a humanizer optimized for quality, not for the statistical fingerprints that detectors actually scan.

-At $12/month (annual billing) or $30/month (monthly) for Grammarly Pro, you're paying for a tool that's excellent at making AI text read well but fundamentally misaligned with detection bypass.
+At $30/month (or $12/month if you prepay annually) for Grammarly Pro, you're paying for a tool that's excellent at making AI text read well but fundamentally misaligned with detection bypass.
 The Weber-Wulff et al. (2023) study tested 14 AI detection tools and found all of them scored below 80% accuracy, meaning there's a real window to exploit.
 Grammarly's humanizer doesn't exploit it.
 It produces beautiful text that still gets caught.

 Grammarly is excellent at what it does.
 What it does just isn't bypassing AI detection.
-And for the 140+ million users who now have access to its AI features, that distinction matters more than ever.
+And for the 40 million people who now use it daily, that distinction matters more than ever.

 The Best Grammarly Humanizer Alternatives in 2026